aiidateam/aiida-core/docs/source/topics/calculations/usage.rst

 This datastructure needs to define which code it needs to run, which is one of the inputs passed to the ``CalcJob``, and does so by means of its UUID.
 Through the ``stdout_name`` attribute, we tell the engine where the output of the executable should be redirected to.
 In this example this is set to the value of the  ``output_filename`` option.
-What options are available in calculation jobs, what they do and how they can be set will be explained in the :ref:`section on options<working_calcjobs_options>`.
+What options are available in calculation jobs, what they do and how they can be set will be explained in the :ref:`section on options<topics:calculations:usage:calcjobs:options>`.
 Finally, the ``cmdline_params`` attribute takes a list with command line parameters that will be placed *after* the executable in the launch script.
 Here we use it to explicitly instruct the executable to read its input from the filename stored in the option ``input_filename``.